 How do you solve a problem like volume loss?
 The truth is, there are a few cosmetic treatments that are designed to correct age-related loss of volume, such as dermal fillers.
 The only issue with these treatments is that the results aren’t exactly permanent.
-Fortunately, the skilled experts at ProMD Health in Baltimore, MD know about longer-lasting solutions, such as fat transfers.
+Fortunately, the skilled experts at ProMD Health in Baltimore, MD know about longer-lasting solutions, such as fat transfer.

 What Happens During a Fat Transfer?